 The existing KNPS internal road network will be used to transfer casks from the SFP to the TISF.
-A portion of new haul road, approximately 100 m in length, will need to be constructed at the entrance to Site Alternative 1 as indicated on Figure 3-5.
+A portion of new haul road, approximately 100 m in length and between 4 m and 8 m in width, will need to be constructed at the entrance to Alternative 1 as indicated on Figure 3-5.